thefonso/fonsovim/README.md

 ## Installation

-To install Fonsovim, please use our [automatic installer](https://github.com/thefonso/fonsovim/blob/master/bootstrap.sh) , which backs up any Vim files found in your home folder and installs Fonsovim.
+To install Fonsovim, please use the [automatic installer](https://github.com/thefonso/fonsovim/blob/master/bootstrap.sh) , which backs up any Vim files found in your home folder and installs Fonsovim.